 We observed areas of thinning during our field observations, including lop and pile in potential avalanche starting zones.
-Figure 9 shows a forest canopy height from the Frontside derived from 2015 LiDAR data.
-Figure 9 shows a canopy height map form the Northside.
+Figure 10 shows a forest canopy height from the Frontside derived from 2015 LiDAR data.
+Figure 11 shows a canopy height map from the Northside.
+These figures are based on pre-fire mitigation conditions.
 Additional forest and vegetation photos and their locations are shown in Appendix B.